 For the purpose of analysis, the rest of the world is then treated as the environment.

-As explained in section 5, environment here is a technical term.
+As explained in Section 5, environment here is a technical term.
 In view of climate policy this means that the climate system is treated as an agent, albeit of course not a human one.
 One may object that Germany alone can hardly affect the global climate system, but the point of the analysis is to identify German strategies by which some networks of which Germany is part can indeed make a difference for the global climate of the future (Tabara et al., 2013).
-And of course, the global climate is an agent.
+And of course, the global climate does affect Germany.
+So, for an analysis of German climate policy, global climate is an agent.
 On the other hand, the internet does affect Germany, too, but the influence of Germany on the internet may be quite small, and so for an analysis of German climate policy it may be part of the environment.